balena-os/jetson-flash/README.md

 **For the Jetson AGX Orin Devkit 64GB, Jetson AGX Orin Devkit 64GB, Jetson Orin Nano 8GB (SD) Devkit NVME, Jetson Orin NX in Xavier NX Devkit NVME, Seeed reComputer J3010, and Seeed reComputer J4012 16GB, see [these instructions](https://github.com/balena-os/jetson-flash/blob/alanb-documentation/Orin_Flash/README.md).**

-For the Jetson Nano, TX2, and Xavier, see below...
+For the the Jetson AGX Orin Devkit 32GB, Jetson Nano, TX2, and Xavier, see below...

 ## About
 Jetson Flash will extract the balenaOS image from a downloaded provisioned image (such as from balenaCloud) and then flashes that image to a Jetson board connected to a host PC via USB.